briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

             conditions apply:

-                1. _(a)_ For qualifying wages described in division (C) (2) of Section 124.04, the employee’s employer withholds and remits tax on the qualifying wages to the municipal corporation in which the employee’s principal place of work is situated, or, for qualifying wages described in division (C)(5) of Section 124.04, the employee’s employer withholds and remits tax on the qualifying wages to the municipal corporation in which the employer’s fixed location is located;
+                1. _(a)_ For qualifying wages described in division (C) (2) of Section 124.04, the employee's employer withholds and remits tax on the qualifying wages to the municipal corporation in which the employee's principal place of work is situated, or, for qualifying wages described in division (C)(5) of Section 124.04, the employee's employer withholds and remits tax on the qualifying wages to the municipal corporation in which the employer's fixed location is located;

                 2. _(b)_ The employee receives a refund of the tax described in division (C)(12)(p)(iv)(a) of this section on the basis of the